Local Food Purchase Assistance (LFPA)

 • WSDA FA will share out program impact data for the entire program period of 7.1.22-12.31.25 in Quarter 1 of 2026.

-The program experienced a 432% increase in spending on food from Year 1 to Year 2, showing increased program familiarity and strengthened relationships between farmers and hunger relief orgs.
+The program experienced a 432% increase in spending on food from Year 1 to Year 2, and a 120% increase from Year 2 to Year 3, showing continued program familiarity and strengthened relationships between farmers and HROs.

 Purchased Product Categories: